 If you find yourself wanting more, treat yourself to an optional kayaking adventure (reserve in advance when booking your trip) or a plunge into Antarctic waters!

 Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Antarctic Peninsula do not reach this far south.
 If conditions allow a crossing of this famed line at 66°33´ S, you'll toast the first explorers who ventured here, and you can raise a glass and take pride in knowing you've made it to a part of the world visited by very few people.
-This is raw Antarctica, home of the midnight sun and fantastic iceberg sightings.
+This is raw Antarctica, home of the midnight sun, Weddell seals, and your best chances of encountering sea ice—the foundation of the Antarctic ecosystem.

 If you haven’t had your fill of Antarctic wildlife and icebergs by now, you’ll surely be satisfied by the time you return to the Drake Passage.
 You will continue to make excursions by Zodiac as you travel north along the western Antarctic Peninsula.
 Your expedition team will always be on the lookout for species of seabirds, seals, and whales that may have eluded you on your journey south.